eyedeekay/I2P-Without-Installiing-Anything-A-post-facto-prequel/README.md

 5 minute video on how to run the jpackaged I2P router without installing using a daily `I2P.zip` package.
 This is an "Experts Only" procedure which will not recieve automatic updates.
+This produces a "Portable" installation which be carried on a USB drive or SD card between Windows devices.

 Watch Below
 -----------